ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

     * `iops` - (Optional, int) The maximum I/O operations per second (IOPS) for the volume.
     * `profile` - (Optional, string) The  globally unique name for the volume profile to use for this volume.
     * `capacity` - (Optional, int) The capacity of the volume in gigabytes.
 The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.
+    * `snapshot` - (Optional, string) The snapshot id of the volume to be used for creating volume attachment
     * `encryption_key` - (Optional, string) The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.
 * `user_data` - (Optional, string) User data provided for the instance.